PE Exam Review

 These publications can be purchased on-line at www.ppi2pass.com.
 (Pricing may vary)

-The PE exams in all states are scheduled for October 24, 2014.
-In Delaware, the closing date for exam application is June 1, 2014.
+The PE exams in all states are scheduled for April 17, 2015.
+In Delaware, the closing date for the April exam application was November 1, 2014.
 Students must call the office of the Delaware Association of Professional Engineers (302-323-4588) or the licensing organization in their state to request an application for the exam.
 Note that there are some variations from state to state, but the date of the exam and the exam itself are the same nationally.
 Be sure to verify with your state licensing organization who is managing the exam proctoring what all the criteria are for (1) approval to take the exam and (2) what materials you can bring into the exam room (e.g., hand-written notes - do they need to be in ink or can they be in pencil?)
 We have learned that, in Delaware, handwritten notations on materials brought into the testing room may not be in pencil.
 (From the NCEES web site: "All exams are open book.
 PE Civil, PE Structural I, PE Structural II examinees must bring their own copies of the applicable design standards.
 Rules may vary for each jurisdiction.
 Please contact your licensing board for more details.")

 PE Review Orientation is done within each review class.